C R G CRG Reports Exterior Engine 1967 Model ID

 Boosters

 1967-69 Camaros used Delco Moraine brake boosters.
-The application code for the booster is stamped on a tab on the top right of the booster (see picture below) and the Julian date is stamped on the other side of the tab.
-In 1968, both the drum and disk brake boosters changed to new part numbers during the model year and both codes are listed below.
+The 4-digit application code for the booster is stamped on the back side of the tab on the top right of the booster (see the picture below).
+The Julian date is stamped upside down on the front side of the tab, in a 3-digit date format, e.g. 159 was made on the 159th day of the year.
+During the 1968 model year, both the drum and disc brake boosters changed to new part numbers and both codes are listed below.
+The 68 disc brake booster changed mid-November of 67.
+The drum brake booster change occurred in December or January timeframe.

 1967-69 Camaro Brake Boosters